LooQueenXIX/terminal-greet/README.md

 # terminal-greet
-Script on JavaSkritp, that makes greet message in terminal when you open it!
+Script on JavaSkript, that makes greet message in terminal when you open it!

 Just type in your bash/zsh config: